 Objectives and Scope

-In addition to establishing the regional network of ocean research, the trainees are expected to improve their understanding on the wave-tide-circulation coupled model and practices on the simulation in regional and coastal regions.
+In addition to establishing the regional network of ocean research, the trainees are expected to improve their understanding on the ocean forecast system and practices on its applying in regional and coastal regions. .

 Date and VenueThe Training Course and Summer School will be conducted from 25 June to 7 July 2018 in Qingdao, China.
-More information about this center and this training course can be found on the website of the ODC Center.
+More information will be updated on the website of the ODC Center.

 The training course will be conducted in English.

-Trainees will be selected mainly from WESTPAC member states with priority given to those young scientists and junior technical staff who have experience in studying the climate system and/or have Doctoral degrees in related major.
+Trainees will be selected mainly from WESTPAC member states with priority given to those young scientists and junior technical staff who have experience in studying the ocean forecast system and/or have doctoral degrees in related major.
 The applicants should have a good command of English.